supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-06.md

    ![clone1](media/gitclone1.png)

-3. **Navigate to the Performance Lab Directory**: Change to the directory where you cloned the repository:
+3. Navigate to the Performance Lab directory where you cloned the repository:

    ```bash
    cd llmops-workshop/labs/performance
    ```

-4. **Install Required Libraries**: Install the necessary Python libraries by running:
+4. Run the following command to install the necessary Python libraries:

    ```bash
    pip install -r requirements.txt
    ```

-5. **Clone the Benchmarking Tool Repository**: Clone the Azure OpenAI Benchmarking Tool repository with:
+5. Run the following command to clone the Azure OpenAI Benchmarking Tool repository with:

    ```bash
    git clone https://github.com/Azure/azure-openai-benchmark
    ```

-6. **Install Libraries for the Benchmarking Tool**: Navigate to the `azure-openai-benchmark` directory and install the required libraries:
+6. Navigate to the **azure-openai-benchmark** directory and install the required libraries:

    ```bash
    pip install -r azure-openai-benchmark/requirements.txt
    ```

-   At this point, you have cloned the necessary repositories and installed the required libraries.

-7. **Rename and Update Benchmark Parameters**: Rename the `benchmark.parameters.template` file to `benchmark.parameters`:
+7. Rename the `benchmark.parameters.template` file to `benchmark.parameters`:

    ```bash
    mv benchmark.parameters.template benchmark.parameters
    ```

-8. **Retrieve Azure OpenAI Details**: Navigate to [ai.azure.com](https://ai.azure.com) and sign in.
+8. Navigate to [ai.azure.com](https://ai.azure.com) and sign in.
 Open **Projects**, then **Deployments**.
 Find your `gpt-35-turbo-16k` deployment and copy the following details:

    - **Azure OpenAI API key**
    - **Azure OpenAI resource name**
    - **Azure OpenAI deployment name**

    Store these details in a notepad.

-9. **Open the Code Editor**: Open Visual Studio Code by running:
+9. Run the following commands to open the code editor:

    ```bash
    code .
    ```

-10. **Update Benchmark Parameters**: In the `benchmark.parameters` file, replace the first four lines with your values:
+10. In the `benchmark.parameters` file, replace the first four lines with your values:

     ```bash
     export OPENAI_API_KEY=[Your Azure OpenAI API key]